williamwparker/Trade-Bot/README.md

 # Trade Bot

-Work in progress of a trade bot based on ideas of Bollen et al.
+Work in progress of a trade bot based on ideas of Bollen et al. in the paper:

 https://arxiv.org/pdf/1010.3003.pdf